UniversalDependencies/UD_English-GUMReddit/README.md

   * identity: any Wikipedia article title
   * minspan: a number or set of comma-separated numbers indicating indices of minimal head tokens within the span of the mention (first in span: 1, etc.)

+For equivalent Wikidata identifiers for each Wikipedia article title, see [this file](https://github.com/amir-zeldes/gum/blob/master/coref/wiki_map.tab).

 ## Split antecedent and bridging

 The annotations `SplitAnte` and `Bridge` mark non-strict identity anaphora (see the [Universal Anaphora](http://universalanaphora.org/) project for more details).
 For example, at token 28 in the example, the pronoun "their" refers back to two non-adjacent entities, requiring a split antecedent annotation.
-The value `SplitAnte=1<192,97<192` indicates that `person-192` (the pronoun "their") refers back to two previous Entity annotations, with pointers separatated by a comma: `1` (`person-1-Jared_Padalecki`) and `97` (`person-97-Jensen_Ackles`).
+The value `SplitAnte=1<192,97<192` indicates that `192-person` (the pronoun "their") refers back to two previous Entity annotations, with pointers separatated by a comma: `1` (`1-person-Jared_Padalecki`) and `97` (`97-person-Jensen_Ackles`).

-Bridging anaphora is annotated when an entity has not been mentioned before, but is resolvable in context by way of a different entity: for example, token 2 has the annotation `Bridge=173<188`, which indicates that although `event-188` ("the second campaign...") has not been mentioned before, its identity is mediated by the previous mention of another entity, `abstract-173` (the project "Always Keep Fighting", mentioned earlier in the document, to which the campaign event belongs).
+Bridging anaphora is annotated when an entity has not been mentioned before, but is resolvable in context by way of a different entity: for example, token 2 has the annotation `Bridge=173<188`, which indicates that although `188-event` ("the second campaign...") has not been mentioned before, its identity is mediated by the previous mention of another entity, `173-abstract` (the project "Always Keep Fighting", mentioned earlier in the document, to which the campaign event belongs).
 In other words, readers can infer that "the second campaign" is part of the already introduced larger project, which also had a first campaign.
 This inference also leads to the information status label `acc:inf`, accessible-inferable.

 ## RST discourse trees